-You don't need any extra Perl modules or libraries, any distribution of Perl 5 will do - earlier versions should too but might not, I haven't tested.
+Perl is included in all the flavors of Unix that I am aware of, and is readily available for Windows.
+You don't need any extra modules or libraries, any distribution of Perl 5 will do - earlier versions might not, I haven't tested.
+The windows distribution I used (ActivePerl) installs itself with little user interaction and is ready to use with no configuration at all, even in Vista.